HISTORY|MEANING

 SUBMISSION REQUIREMENTS

-- Consolidated context mapping and analysis (from project 2) showing the allocated site as a conceptual
+analysis (from project 2) showing the allocated site as a conceptual

 nexus of ‘actors’, ‘forces’ and narratives within the larger local area.
 Scaled to suit.